Find out how to get duty relief when importing goods for processing and subsequent re-export.

 How to place goods to the EU market

-If you receive goods you received from another member state, your supplier should provide you with a form INF 1 outlining how much duty has been suspended and needs to be paid.
+If you receive goods from another member state, your supplier should provide you with a form INF 1 which shows how much duty has been suspended and needs to be paid.

 Other IP procedures

 In some circumstances, you will have to follow different IP procedures.